- How does one become a Cal State East Bay student?

 - Does the university have any special provisions for enrollment and admission?

-- How will I be notified that my application has been received?
+- How will a student be notified that their application has been received?

 - What information is necessary for evaluation of admission eligibility?

-- How will I be informed of the admission decision?
+- How will an applicant be informed of the admission decision?

 - What are the minimum admission requirements for freshmen?